FAUSheppy/ths-cl-migration/README.md

         ...
     }

+# Database Setup
+If you are using sqlite you don't have to do anything.
+If you are using postgresql, create a user and database and change the variables in *config.py* accordingly.

+# Wishlist

+- implement database consitency check (sheppy)
+- implement carddav (contacts) integration (ths)
+- advanced options when creating documents (e.g. actual invoice options) (ths)
+- implement extended validation form main data entry form (sheppy)

 ---

 This project aims to create a pipeline to migrate away from this obsolete technology, and use a real database and easy to use web-interface.